Do People Have Salt Water Pools? Complete Guide & Benefits

 What Exactly Is a Salt Water Pool?

 Despite the name, salt water pools are still chlorinated pools.
 The key difference is how the chlorine is produced.
-Instead of manually adding liquid chlorine or chlorine tablets, a saltwater chlorine generator uses electrolysis to convert dissolved salt (sodium chloride) into chlorine gas, which immediately dissolves into the water as hypochlorous acid - the same sanitizing agent found in traditional chlorinated pools.
+Instead of manually adding liquid chlorine or chlorine tablets, a saltwater chlorine generator uses electrolysis to convert dissolved salt (sodium chloride) into hypochlorous acid and hypochlorite ion - the same sanitizing agent found in traditional chlorinated pools.

 The salt level in these pools is typically maintained between 2,700-3,400 ppm, which is about one-tenth the salinity of ocean water.
 This level is barely detectable to most swimmers and creates a softer, silkier feel to the water.